27th Sunday in Ordinary Time (B)

 Man and woman walk hand in hand to the Kingdom.
 Christ calls both man and woman, at one and the same time without distinction, united by God and joined together by nature, giving them a share in the same actions and tasks, in wonderful harmony.
 Through the marriage bond, God makes two, one and one, two in such a way, that another self is discovered, without loss of individuality or mingling in duality (St. Peter Chrysologus).

-In the name of Jesus Christ crucified and of gentle Mary.
-I Caterina, servant and slave of the servants of Jesus Christ, am writing to you in his precious blood.
-I long to see you so clothed in the garment of blazing charity….
-But you will say to me, “Since I have no such love, and without it I am powerless, how can I get it?”
-I will tell you.
 Love is had only by loving.
 If you want love, you must begin by loving—I mean you must want to love.
 Once you want it, you must open the eye of your understanding to see where and how love is to be found.
 And you will find it within your very self.
 How?
 When you recognize your nothingness.
 And once you see that of yourself you do not even exist, you will recognize and appreciate that God is the source of your existence and of every favor above and beyond that existence—God’s graces and gifts both temporal and spiritual.
 For without existence, we would not be able to receive any grace at all.
 So everything we have, everything we discover within ourselves, is indeed the gift of God’s boundless goodness and charity (St. Catherine of Siena).

-The drama of solitude is experienced by countless men and women in our own day.
-I think of the elderly, abandoned even by their loved ones and children; widows and widowers; the many men and women left by their spouses; all those who feel alone, misunderstood and unheard; migrants and refugees fleeing from war and persecution; and those many young people who are victims of the culture of consumerism, the culture of waste, the throwaway culture.
-Today we experience the paradox of a globalized world filled with luxurious mansions and skyscrapers, but a lessening of the warmth of homes and families; many ambitious plans and projects, but little time to enjoy them; many sophisticated means of entertainment, but a deep and growing interior emptiness; many pleasures, but few loves; many liberties, but little freedom… The number of people who feel lonely keeps growing, as does the number of those who are caught up in selfishness, gloominess, destructive violence and slavery to pleasure and money....In the first reading we also hear that God was pained by Adam’s loneliness.
+In the first reading we hear that God was pained by Adam’s loneliness.
 He said: “It is not good that the man should be alone; I will make him a helper fit for him” (Gen 2:18).
 These words show that nothing makes man’s heart as happy as another heart like his own, a heart which loves him and takes away his sense of being alone.
 These words also show that God did not create us to live in sorrow or to be alone.
 He made men and women for happiness, to share their journey with someone who complements them, to live the wondrous experience of love: to love and to be loved, and to see their love bear fruit in children, as the Psalm proclaimed today says (cf. Ps 128).
 To a rhetorical question – probably asked as a trap to make him unpopular with the crowd, which practiced divorce as an established and inviolable fact – Jesus responds in a straightforward and unexpected way.
 He brings everything back to the beginning, to the beginning of creation, to teach us that God blesses human love, that it is he who joins the hearts of two people who love one another, he who joins them in unity and indissolubility....
 And the Church is called to carry out her mission in charity, not pointing a finger in judgment of others, but – faithful to her nature as a mother – conscious of her duty to seek out and care for hurting couples with the balm of acceptance and mercy; to be a “field hospital” with doors wide open to whoever knocks in search of help and support; even more, to reach out to others with true love, to walk with our fellow men and women who suffer, to include them and guide them to the wellspring of salvation (Pope Francis).

 Homily

 For putting too much salt in the soup.
 Because he wanted to marry another woman.
 Because his wife did not bear him the right children.
 Under Jewish law, a man could divorce a woman for any of these reasons--or for no reason.
 According to the Law of Moses, all the man had to do was write a bill of divorce, hand it to his wife, and send her away.
 And the rabbis of Jesus’ time taught only the husband could initiate a divorce.
 And his wife could not prevent him from doing so.
-(By the way, if you’re wondering why Mark mentions a woman divorcing her husband, it’s because he’s writing to a Gentile audience too, people living outside Palestine, in places where a woman could divorce her husband).
+(By the way, if you’re wondering why Mark mentions a woman divorcing her husband, it’s because he’s writing in part to a Gentile audience, to people living outside of Palestine, in places where a woman could divorce her husband).
 As Fr.
 Eugene LaVerdiere pointed out

 In all three [rabbinic] interpretations of Deuteronomy 24:1-4, it was always a matter of a man divorcing his wife, never of a woman divorcing her husband.
-In this respect, Mark 10:1-12,which addresses cases where a woman divorces her husband, is almost unique in biblical and early rabbinical literature.
+In this respect, Mark 10:1-12, which addresses cases where a woman divorces her husband, is almost unique in biblical and early rabbinical literature.
 In Mk 10:5-9, Jesus spoke to the Jewish context of very early Christianity, where divorce was possible only for the husband.
 There were exceptions, but these were far too few to influence the moral climate.
-Jesus' radical stance could be seen as defending the position of wives, who were quite vulnerable and could be dismissed for little or no reason at all (“Marriage and Divorce in the Gospel according to Mark (Chapter 10:1-12),” The Way 34:1(1994): 54-64).
+Jesus' radical stance could be seen as defending the position of wives, who were quite vulnerable and could be dismissed for little or no reason at all (“Marriage and Divorce in the Gospel according to Mark (Chapter 10:1-12),” (The Way 34:1; 1994: 54-64).

 But in Jesus’ own time and place, of course, none of this was done.
-Which makes this teaching on divorce appear in a new light, doesn’t it?
+Which makes his teaching on divorce appear in a new light, doesn’t it?
 And while the church has looked to this teaching as proof Christian marriage is permanent, ending only with the death of a spouse, you can see how, originally, the gospel has more than that in mind.
 For we find in this passage, among other things, yet another indication of Jesus’ profound concern for the weakest and most defenseless people of his time–in this case, women, and as we read a little further, children too.

 So we would be wrong to hear these words and think only of the church’s regulations on marriage, its lengthy process for granting annulments, or its prohibition on the divorced and remarried in canonical marriages from receiving the sacraments without a declaration of nullity — though these things take their cue from the gospel.